2023 Solar Incentives Guide for Canandaigua, NY - Tax Credits & Rebates

 EcoWatch's Canandaigua, NY Solar Incentives FAQs

-It's best to speak with your local Canandaigua solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those provided at the level of the New York government, may have other requirements.
+It's best to speak with your local Canandaigua solar installer to get an understanding of which incentives your project will qualify for.
+In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those given by the state of New York, might have other requirements.

 When does the federal solar tax credit end?